Load Balancing

 2. Performance section - under the system section, navigate to the Performance section.
 Expand the Virtual Controller > Controller > vc-1 view and drag and drop the Active Connections pane.

-The Active Connections connections graph will provide a breakdown of connections within the object storage (per VC).
+The Active Connections connections graph will provide a breakdown of connections within the Object Storage (per VC).
 The user can toggle between the graph view and a the table view using the TABLES view.

 Using an external load balancer